oakserver/acorn/README.md

 ### Fetch handlers

-For Cloudflare Workers the router needs to be configured and the router's fetch handler needs to be exported:
+For Cloudflare Workers the router needs to be configured and router needs to be the default export:

 ```ts
 import { Router } from "@oak/acorn";